This example shows how to obtain an LTI representation of an unconstrained MPC controller using

 MPCss = ss(MPCobj);

-You could then construct an LTI model of the closed-loop system using the feedback function (see Control System Toolbox for details) by typing:
+Create an LTI model of the closed-loop system using

-to verify that all closed-loop poles are within the unit circle, or
+You can then analyze the resulting feedback system.
+For example, verify that all closed-loop poles are within the unit circle.